forrestjgq/lsp/thread/pwpt/pthread1.md

 > At last he said, "You're traveling the wrong way,"
 > and shut up the window, and went away.

-Of course there's always "the flip side."
+Of course there's always "the flip side".
 As I showed in the previous section, threads provide definite and powerful advantages, even on uniprocessor systems.
 They provide even more advantages on a multiprocessor.

 So why wouldn't you want to use threads?
 Everything has a cost, and threaded programming is no exception.
 In many cases the advantage exceeds the cost; in others it doesn't.
 To be fair, the following subsections discuss the cost of threaded programming.